-Changes In Circumstances with Child Custody And Visitation
+Making Changes To Child Custody And Visitation Orders

-- The child advances to a new school (elementary school to middle school, Middle school to high school)
+- The child is attending a new school or has advanced from elementary to middle school or from middle school to high school

 - Either parent develops a drug or alcohol addiction